At What Age Can a Child Choose Who to Live With?

-If you are getting a divorce from your spouse and have children, you might have some questions regarding child custody.
-Contrary to what many believe, the opinions of children do not carry a lot of weight in determining which parent obtains custody.
-Depending on the age and maturity of your children, a judge may consider their opinions, but your children cannot ultimately decide where they will live.
-That responsibility is left up to you and your spouse, or a judge if you cannot decide for yourselves.
+The opinions of children do not carry a lot of weight in determining which parent obtains custody.
+Depending on the age and maturity of your children, a judge may consider their opinions, but your children cannot ultimately decide where they will live until they are 17.

 When a Child’s Opinion Matters